justinwoo/my-blog-posts/archive/2018/2018-06-17-a-year-of-twitter-memes.md

 [![](https://i.imgur.com/wSU3656.png)](https://twitter.com/jusrin00/status/875238742621028355)

-Within hours, my phone was constantly getting notifications from this being liked and retweeted constantly, with the notifications continuing for the next two weeks.
+Within hours, my phone was constantly getting notifications from this being liked and retweeted, with the notifications continuing for the next two weeks.
 And so, my year of being a "FP meme lord" started.

 ## "Inspiration"